 Construction and operation of the MIDSHIP Project would primarily result in short-term impacts on surface water resources.
 Construction impacts on surface waters would include increases in sediment loads, especially during in-stream activities such as trenching and backfilling.
 Longer term impacts, including increased water temperature, could occur as a result of reduced riparian vegetation on streambanks.
 The level of impact would depend on precipitation events, sediment loads, stream area/velocity, channel integrity, bed material, and proposed construction and restoration methods.
 Midship Pipeline would stabilize streambanks within 24 hours of completing in-stream construction activities and maintain temporary erosion and sediment control measures throughout construction until streambanks are stabilized.
 No long-term effects on surface waters associated with operation and maintenance of the pipelines are anticipated.

 As described above, there are several projects within the geographic scope of the MIDSHIP Project that would likely occur within the same temporal scope, and a cumulative impact on surface waters could occur from one or more of those projects and actions.
 The Blue Mountain Delivery Line Project, the Blue Mountain Chisholm Trail Project, and the MIDSHIP Project would be constructed within both spatial and temporal proximity; however, waterbody crossings associated with the two projects are not in close proximity.
-Based on aerial photography, it does not appear that any non-jurisdictional powerlines would span the same waterbodies as the MIDSHIP Project.
-Should a minor or intermediate waterbody crossing be required, in-stream activities would likely be avoided, but increased sedimentation could temporarily occur during vegetation clearing.
 Because the locations of planned oil and gas drilling activities and existing compressor/booster stations are unknown, we cannot determine if there would be a cumulative impact on any particular waterbodies crossed by the MIDSHIP Project.
-However, we can anticipate that the Blue Mountain Delivery Line Project, the Blue Mountain Chisholm Trail Project, non-jurisdictional powerlines, and planned oil and gas drilling activities would contribute to a cumulative impact on surface waters within the shared HUC-12 subwatersheds as a result of in-stream work or ground-disturbing construction activities if constructed during a similar timeframe.
+However, we can anticipate that the Blue Mountain Delivery Line Project, the Blue Mountain Chisholm Trail Project, and planned oil and gas drilling activities would contribute to a cumulative impact on surface waters within the shared HUC-12 subwatersheds as a result of in-stream work or ground-disturbing construction activities if constructed during a similar timeframe.